H4-MM-3R/DCentDocs/Readme.md

 The invalidate button can only be accessed by the issuer and is not visible to the student or verifier.
 This ensures that the issuer has complete control over the validity of the certificates they issue and can take action to correct any errors or revoke certificates that have been issued in error.

-By providing a mechanism for revoking certificates, the Etherdocs system ensures the integrity of the certification process and reduces the risk of fraudulent or erroneous certificates being used for verification.
+By providing a mechanism for revoking certificates, the DCentDocs system ensures the integrity of the certification process and reduces the risk of fraudulent or erroneous certificates being used for verification.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>